phaxio/phaxio-dotnet/Docs/README-vb.md

 ## Creating a PhaxCode

-Creating a PhaxCode is simple:
+Creating a PhaxCode is simple, just pass the metadata that you want associated with your PhaxCode:

-    Dim phaxCode = phaxio.PhaxCode.Create()

-You can also attach metadata to the code so you can reference it later:

     Dim phaxCode = phaxio.PhaxCode.Create("code-for-form1234")